Gardening Landscaping

 Shredded Leaves

-Shredded leaves are nature's favorite mulch.
-They can be used anywhere and it's a free form of mulch.
-Leaves will also entice more earthworms to your garden soil.
-Some gardeners don’t like the look of leaves in their garden, and they probably aren’t appropriate for a formal setting.
-If you spread a layer in the spring before plants spread out, the leaf mulch tends to blend in with the view within a short time.
+Shredded leaves are nature's favorite mulch since they are free and can be used anywhere.
+Leaves also entice more earthworms to your garden soil.
+Some gardeners don't like the look of leaves in their gardens, and some leaf covers don't look great in a formal setting.
+But if you spread a layer before plants spread out in the spring, the leaf mulch tends to blend in with the soil quickly.

 Shredded leaves are perfect for woodland gardens, and if you spread a layer over your vegetable garden in the fall, it will begin decomposing over the winter.

-Unshredded leaves can mat together and repel water in rainy areas.
-If that happens, you can always rake and fluff them up a bit if they appear to get matted.
+However, unshredded leaves will mat together and repel water in rainy areas.
+If that happens, rake and fluff them up a bit if they appear to get matted.

 Straw and Hay

 Straw and salt hay are popular mulches for the vegetable garden.
 They keep the soil and soil-borne diseases from splashing up on lower plant leaves and make paths less muddy.
 Straw decomposes very slowly and will last the entire growing season.
-It also makes a nice home for spiders and other beneficial insects who will move in and help keep the pest population in control.
+It also makes a nice home for spiders and other beneficial insects that will move in and help keep the pest population in control.
 Finally, it’s easy to either rake up or work into the soil when it’s time to plant a new crop or put the vegetable garden to bed.

 Inorganic Mulch